Using Session Keys

 Session keys are programmable access tokens with specific permissions, designed for controlled interactions.
 Examples include:

 This section will guide you through the process of registering a session key and using it to mint an asset with a player's smart account.
-You can choose to create the session key using a web3 libraries or using the Openfort native method.
+Choose your preferred implementation approach:

 import openfort from "./openfortConfig"